openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 Parameters
 ----------

 On the bottom right corner, 5 tabs are available.
-They will allow you to customize the time series to your needs.
+They will allow you to customize the mosaic creation to your needs.

 -   :guilabel:`AOI`: the Area of interest (AOI)
--   :guilabel:`DAT`: the dates of the time series
+-   :guilabel:`DAT`: the target date of interest for the mosaic/composite
--   :guilabel:`SRC`: the sources datasets of the time series
+-   :guilabel:`SRC`: the sources datasets of the mosaic/composite
 -   :guilabel:`SCN`: the scene selection parameters
 -   :guilabel:`CMP`: the composition parameters